BuildStormTechnologies/stm32_bootloader_library/README.md

   6. #### Flash application only
-     * In the previous section we have flashed bootloader and application v200, this time lets flash only the new application fimrware v201.
+     * In the previous section we have flashed bootloader and application v200, this time lets flash only the new application firmware v201.
      ````
      flash app .\binaries\application_v201.bin
      ````